- Home

 - If cancer of the uterus returns

-Changes to your body can affect the way you feel about yourself (your self esteem) and make you feel self-conscious.
+Changes to your body can make you feel self-conscious and affect the way you feel about yourself (your self-esteem).
 You may feel less confident about who you are and what you can do.
 Try to see yourself as a whole person (body, mind and personality), instead of focusing on the parts that have changed.

 Everyone has their own ways of coping with their emotions.
-There is no right or wrong way.
 It is important to give yourself and those around you time to deal with the emotions that cancer can cause.
 Call Cancer Council 13 11 20 for help and support.
+You may also find it helpful to see the psychologist in your cancer centre about the impact of cancer on your mental health.

 Dealing with feelings of sadness